fluffos/fluffos/docs/efun/calls/call_out.md

     If the gametick in the runtime config is less than 1000, you may specify a <delay> as a float in milliseconds (gametick / 1000) representing a value that is divisible by the gametick.
+A <delay> which is not equally divisible by the gametick value will be rounded up to the next game tick.
+    A <delay> of 0 is special, see below.

     For example, if your gametick is set to 250ms in the runtime config, you may perform callouts with a granularity of a quarter of a second.